Skip to main content

 Open the Notifications tab

-Go to the desired AI employee’s card.
+Go to the AI employee’s card.

 2